Prof. Dr. Werner Nohl

 Professor Nohl (b.
 1938) studied landscape architecture with a minor in urban planning at TU Berlin, graduating in 1967, followed by a year at the University of California in Berkeley/USA.
 He spent 1969 working in a private landscape architect’s office in San Francisco/USA.
 Between 1970 and 1983 he worked as a researcher and lecturer, initially at TU Hanover and as of 1975 at TUM.
 In 1980 he was awarded a doctorate (with distinction) from TU Hanover.

-Since 1983 Professor Nohl has been a freelance landscape architect with his own office in Kirchheim near Munich where he does planning, consulting, research and advisory work.
+From 1983 to 2019, Prof. Nohl ran his own planning office in Kirchheim near Munich as a freelance landscape architect, in which he was active as a member of the Bavarian Chamber of Architects (since 1980) in planning, consulting, research and expert opinions.
 He has been a member of the Bavarian Chamber of Architects (ByAK) since 1980.
 Between 1983 and 2006 he also held leadership positions at the Institute of Media Research and Urbanistics (IMU) in Munich.
 He spent the 2006/07 academic year conducting research on landscape aesthetics at the University of Adelaide/Australia.

-- Freelance landscape architect with own office (landscape and open space development studio) in Kirchheim near Munich (since 1983)
+- Freelance landscape architect with own office (landscape and open space development studio) in Kirchheim near Munich (1983-2019)

-- Sworn and publicly appointed expert on landscape aesthetics and outdoor recreation in landscape planning and nature conservation (since 1996)
+- Sworn and publicly appointed expert on landscape aesthetics and outdoor recreation in landscape planning and nature conservation (1996-2022)

 - Co-founder, board member, and, later on, member of the scientific board of the Institute of Media Research and Urbanistics (IMU) in Munich (1983-2006)